13th May 2016 | what is predoctorbility?

-This site is based in the data collected from a project investigating the vulnerabilities and tensions in the relationship between doctoral students and their supervisors.
-It asked about the quality of that relationship: what constitutes ‘quality’, what does quality mean for learning, and how do you get a quality relationship, and how would you recognise if and when you have it?
+This project is about the relationship between doctoral students and their supervisors and it asks about the quality of that relationship: what constitutes ‘quality’, what does quality mean for learning, and how do you get a quality relationship, and how would you recognise if and when you have it?

 My job at the University of Sheffield is in coaching and mentoring programme design.
 I invent ways for research staff and students to access meaningful conversations about their academic experiences and what it means for them.
 I find it’s a very privileged position to be in actually not only because it’s great work to be involved in, but because I have oversight of hundreds of personal and professional experiences of work relationships, and how they impact learning and development one way or another.
 These cross-institution data, as well as 9 years experience of being a researcher myself, bring me to questions about how the student-supervisor dyadic relationship can be built in a way that acts in everyone’s advantage.

 The work I’m doing in this project looks at a the relationship between students and supervisors with a particular sharp focus.
 I want to understand more about what distinguishes a good quality supervision relationship, asking — it it the presence or absence of trust?
 And what kind of trust?
 We know from the literature in organisation, management and leadership studies that trust is important, and it’s mediated by the front line managers.
 Is it the same for student-supervisor relationships as it is for management relationships, are the academic staff the equivalent front-line managers?
 Opinions vary about supervision… is it leadership?
 What kind or leadership?
 What makes a good academic leader?
 Can supervision be more closely compared to management, or to learning and teaching.
 What rules apply?